jagan-shanmugam/stress_affect_detection/README.md

-# Stress_and_Affect_detection
+# Stress and Affect detection using WESAD dataset
 Stress and Affect detection using WESAD dataset
-Using Wearable Stress and Affect Detection dataset, training machine learning models such as Gaussian Mixture Model classifier, Random forests to classify Stress vs. Non-stress and also Stress vs. Neutral vs. Amusement.
+Using WEarable Stress and Affect Detection (WESAD) dataset, training machine learning models such as Gaussian Mixture Model classifier, Random forests to classify Stress vs. Non-stress and also Stress vs. Neutral vs. Amusement.

 Binary classification problem: Stress vs. Non-stress